Dre Campbell Farm

 Boxelder BugsImage via commons.wikimedia.org

-These instantly recognizable bugs have red marks on their otherwise black bodies and wings that stand out prominently.
+These well-known bugs have red spots on their black bodies.
+Their wings also stand out.

 Are boxelder bugs harmful?
 Not really; however, they can become a nuisance when they appear all over your home.
-And unless you tackle them early on, you’ll be facing their tedious annoyance every year.
+And unless you tackle them early, you will face their tedious annoyance every year.

-With regards to crops, you only have to worry if you have fruit trees on your property.
-Damage can result in minor deformities in both leaves and fruits.
+Regarding crops, you only have to worry if you have fruit trees on your property.
+Damage can result in minor deformities in both leaves and fruit.

 25. Flea Beetles